cs124/pa0-jupyter-tutorial/README.md

 # cs 124 PA0: Environment Setup; Jupyter Notebooks and Python

 Welcome to `PA0`!
-This assignment consists of the following three parts:
+This assignment consists of the following four parts:
 * Setup Instructions
 * Jupyter Tutorial
 * Python Tutorial
+* Submitting PA0

-The goal of this assignment is to get your coding environment set up for the future assignments and rovide some useful introduction to `Jupyter Notebooks`.
+The goal of this assignment is to get your coding environment set up for the future assignments and provide some useful introduction to `Jupyter Notebooks`.
 We are also including a comprehensive `Python` tutorial for you to practice your `Python` skills.

 ## Part 1: Environment Setup